Useful Links

 - Georgia Military Commanders (listing of all base commanders in Georgia, including contact information)

-4. Reference library
+4. Developing a Reference Library

 - Code of Federal Regulations (CFR) (online guide to all rules published in the Federal Register by departments and agencies of the federal government)

-- US Code (consolidation, and codification by subject matter, of all general and permanent U.S. laws)
+- U.S. Code (consolidation, and codification by subject matter, of all general and permanent U.S. laws)

 - Federal Register (the official daily publication of federal agencies’ rules, proposed rules, and notices as well as presidential executive orders)